aaronjcksn/responsive-calendar/README.md

 Simple responsive calendar

-Inspired by this article http://dbushell.com/2012/01/04/responsive-calendar-demo/ by David Bushell
+Inspired by this article http://tympanus.net/codrops/2012/11/27/calendario-a-flexible-calendar-plugin/ by Mary Lou